JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 ## Catching Exceptions from IDE

 The test has one critical limitation: it won't detect exceptions or freezes occurring within the IDE process.
-Let's understand why and how to fix this.
+The reason and the fix are explained below.

 Due to the two-process architecture: